The Math to 100%: Using Scenario Modeling to Map Your Path to P&T

 Is it harder to get 100% P&T than just 100% Scheduler?

 Not necessarily.
-P&T (Permanent and Total) is awarded when the VA determines your conditions are “static” and unlikely to improve.
-Most veterans who reach 100% through combined ratings (scheduler) are eventually granted P&T status unless the conditions are temporary (like a surgery recovery).
+P&T (Permanent and Total) is awarded when medical evidence shows conditions are ‘static’ and unlikely to improve.
+Most veterans who reach 100% through combined ratings are eventually granted P&T status based on clinical findings.

 Can I work if I have a 100% VA rating?

 Yes.
 If you are rated 100% Scheduler, there are zero restrictions on your employment or income.
-You can earn a six-figure salary and receive your full disability pay.
-The only exception is if you are rated 100% through TDIU, which does restrict your income to the federal poverty level.
+The only exception is if you are rated 100% through TDIU, which is based on an inability to maintain gainful employment.

 How do I know my raw score?

-Disclaimer: The 2026 pay rates mentioned are estimates based on the 2026 COLA adjustments projected in late 2025.
+Disclaimer: Services provided are for medical evaluations and nexus letters only.
+We do not assist with the preparation, filing, or submission of VA claims.
+The 2026 pay rates mentioned are estimates based on projected COLA adjustments.
 Always verify current rates with the official VA compensation tables.

 Get a FREE consultation